-Our tentative identification of a spin-sharpening transition at $p{\#}$ is subject to at least two caveats.
+Our identification of a spin-sharpening transition at $p{\#}$ is subject to at least two caveats.
 First, the crossing point drifts to larger p as L increases (perhaps coalescing with the purification transition at p_c as $L \to \infty$).
-Second, the scaling ansatz we chose for the data collapse in Fig. 5b may not be valid.
-The ansatz implies that the time scale for a size-L system to sharpen increases more quickly than L^2 for $p < p{\#}$ and more slowly than L^2 for $p > p{\#}$.
-However, our data for $p > p{\#}$ (see Fig. 8 in Appendix A) is compatible with a sharpening time scale $\sim L^2$ deep in the critical phase.
-If the sharpening time indeed scales as L^2 throughout the critical phase, the crossing in Fig. 5a must be a finite-size artifact.
+Second, the scaling ansatz we chose for the data collapse in Fig. 5(b) may not be valid.
+The ansatz implies that the timescale for a size-L system to sharpen increases more quickly than L^2 for $p < p{\#}$ and more slowly than L^2 for $p > p{\#}$.
+However, our data for $p > p{\#}$ (see Fig. 10 in Appendix A) are compatible with a sharpening timescale $\sim L^2$ deep in the critical phase.
+If the sharpening time indeed scales as L^2 throughout the critical phase, the crossing in Fig. 5(a) must be a finite-size artifact.
 Precisely identifying $p{\#}$ and the sharpening transition's nature is outside the scope of this work, due to the paucity of L values accessible in exact computations.
-We defer a detailed analysis of the spin-sharpening time scales to future work.
+We defer a detailed analysis of the spin-sharpening timescales to future work.

-Finally, the spin-sharpening transition suggests a postselection-free means of observing a measurementinduced transition experimentally [47-50]: identify whether an observer can learn s from measurement outcomes.
+Finally, the spin-sharpening transition suggests a postselection-free means of observing a measurement-induced transition experimentally [53,55-57]: identify whether an observer can learn s from measurement outcomes in a given time interval.
 This learning would require "decoders" for estimating s from the outcomes.
 The decoders' accuracy, as a function of the measurement rate, would need to be tested.
-In principle, one can learn s most accurately via brute-force decoding [47].
+In principle, one can learn s most accurately via brute-force decoding [53].
 One would, upon running the circuit and obtaining the measurement outcomes, simulate the circuit, postselected on the observed outcomes and operating on a state in the s_0 sector.
-One would repeat the simulation with an initial state in the s_1 sector.
-From each simulation, one would infer the probability that s_0 (or s_1) had engendered the observed outcomes.
+Next, the simulation would be repeated with an initial state in the s_1 sector.
+From each simulation, the probability that s_0 (or s_1) had engendered the observed outcomes could be inferred.